How Trump and the GOP Rigged Our Tax System for the Rich and Legalized Corruption

 But while it’s easy to feel despair, Republicans have not taken the “heart” out of the ACA.
 Not yet.
 And it will be up to us next year to fight against attacks on the true heart of the ACA: the Medicaid expansion, subsidies to help low- and moderate-income families pay their premiums, and consumer protections for people with pre-existing conditions.
 That’s because GOP leadership has made clear that, having blown a giant hole in the deficit with tax cuts, they intend to use that hole as an excuse to dismantle core safety net programs including the ACA, Medicaid, food stamps, and more.

 What conclusions can we draw from this year’s successful fights to save the ACA and upsetting loss on the tax bill?
-Both the tax bill this fall and GOP attempts to repeal the ACA this summer were rushed through Congress with unprecedented secrecy, slipshod drafting, and no public input.
+Both the tax scam this fall and GOP attempts to repeal the ACA this summer were rushed through Congress with unprecedented secrecy, slipshod drafting, and no public input.
 And both faced huge public blowback, with far more people opposed than supportive.
-But they differed in one important way that likely proved critical to the tax bill’s success this week: members of Congress will personally reap millions of dollars from the tax bill.
+But while ACA repeal would have represented a financial windfall for wealthy members of Congress, it paled in comparison to the millions of dollars that those members now stand to reap from the tax bill.